 Bartending isn't an easy job.
-You need to know how to make popular cocktail recipes and the drinks every bartender should know, how to upsell, how to ensure customer satisfaction, identify people stealing alcohol, and more.
+You need to know how to make popular cocktail recipes with types of rum and the drinks every bartender should know, how to upsell, how to ensure customer satisfaction, identify people stealing alcohol, and more.

 To make things easier, you should really have a cheat sheet that covers the most common issues that will arise.
 Common drinks, seasonal things like summer cocktails or winter cocktails, or even a cleaning checklist.

 Read on to check out our free bartender cheat sheet, look at some easy drinks to master, and get some more tips on bartending.

 A bartender cheat sheet is a document that bartenders keep behind the bar covering some basic things that are likely to come up during their shift.
 Most importantly, it usually contains recipes for basic drinks, which we'll cover below.
 However, you can also include cleaning instructions, guidance on how to use the bar POS system, different beer keg sizing, and more.
 Essentially, it's a way to make day-to-day operations easier and help new hires.

 There are hundreds of different drinks that people will ask a bartender to make.
 Keeping track can be difficult.
 Beyond all the things listed in a bartender job description, you'll also be expected to understand pouring beer, pouring wine, pouring alcohol, how to use bartender tools, and more.

 To help, here are five drinks for your basic bartending drinks cheat sheet:

 You'd be hard-pressed to find a cocktail bar that doesn't have some form of margarita on the menu.
 It's a sweet, delicious treat that is the single-most popular mixed drink in the U.S. If a bartender can't make one, they aren't going to be making that bartender salary for long.